 Homemade Shampoo to Repel and Kill Fleas

 You can even use homemade dog shampoo to fight fleas.
 The trick is to add lavender essential oil, which is thought to be a natural antiparasitic and antibacterial.
 Some DIY’ers combine several oils, including peppermint, eucalyptus, rosemary, and lavender, but if you have to choose just one, lavender will do.

 It’s important to note that not all essential oils are safe for dogs or other pets.
-Some dogs have severe toxicity and immune-mediated reactions after exposure to some essential oils (potpourri being the worst).
-Never apply 100 percent essential oils from aromatherapy products on your pet, especially on broken skin.
+Some dogs have severe toxicity and immune-mediated reactions after exposure to some essential oils.
+Never apply 100 percent essential oils from aromatherapy products on your pet.
 Also, make sure your dog doesn’t ingest essential oils.
 If you have questions, always contact your veterinarian.